Janchorizo/jancho-heatmap-panel/README.md

 Heatmap generator panel plugin for Grafana
 This plugin allows for the creation of configurable heatmaps from SVG figures with class and id tags to identify elements to fill.
+Documentation for the actual implementation of the plugin [can be found here](https://janchorizo.github.io/jancho-heatmap-panel/).

 ## Example of use case
 Already with an static SVG image representing some model of the data provided